Bridgestone Potenza Sport vs Michelin Pilot Sport 4 S

 Key Strengths

-- Often strong dry and wet braking on track-style tests
+- Often very strong braking capability with multiple wins in both dry and wet braking (5 wins each)

 Dry Braking